The following information serves as a guide. For an accurate or updated source of information kindly refer to DIER or Malta Enterprise.

 - Part timers entitled to one day’s salary per week, equivalent to €200 per month

-- Click the Edit icon on the relevant payroll in which you would like to apply the CWS
+- Click on Create Payroll (or in the case of a pre-existing unlocked payrolls, click the Edit icon on the relevant payroll in which you would like to apply the CWS):

 - Enable the toggle "Grant COVID Wage Supplement" and fill out the relevant information